kaizhx/Tidal-source-to-source-compiler/README.md

 ## Functionality

+**Disclaimer: Please keep in mind that the project in its current form was mainly created for learning purposes and is therefore not completely free of bugs.
+Although it should support the basic functionality mentioned below, it might not work correctly for some types of input. \
-**Disclaimer: The program uses the semicolon symbol (" ; ") to identify the end of a statement and curly brackets (" { ", &nbsp;" } ") for a block of statements.
+The program uses the semicolon symbol (" ; ") to identify the end of a statement and curly brackets (" { ", &nbsp;" } ") for a block of statements.
 Note that these symbols cannot be omitted:**

 ```javascript
 // The if-statement